jczaplew/dbgeo/README.md

 ### .parse(data, options, callback)

 ##### data (***required***)
-Results from a query.
-Should be an array of objects.
+An array of objects, usually results from a database query.

 ##### options
 An object that can contain the following keys: